 Under the Allergan Agreement, the Company has identified a single performance obligation that includes (i) the research and development services during the Research Term (the "Allergan R&D Services"), and (ii) Steering Committee services during the Research Term (the "ASC Services").
 The Company has concluded that the Allergan R&D Services is not distinct from the ASC Services during the Research Term.
 The Steering Committee provides oversight and management of the overall Allergan Agreement, and the members of the Steering Committee from the Company have specialized industry knowledge, particularly as it relates to genome editing technology.
 The Steering Committee is meant to facilitate the early stage research being performed and coordinate the activities of both the Company and Allergan.
 Further, the Steering Committee services are critical to the selection of a CDP, the ongoing evaluation of a CDP and the development and evaluation of the Option Package Criteria.
-Accordingly, the Company's participation on the Steering Committee is essential to Allergan R&D Services and as such, the ASC Services along with the Allergan R&D Services are considered one performance obligation (the "CDP Services").
+Accordingly, the Company's participation on the Steering Committee is essential to Allergan receiving value from the Allergan R&D Services and as such, the ASC Services along with the Allergan R&D Services are considered one performance obligation (the "CDP Services").
+In addition, the Company has concluded that the option to purchase five development and commercialization licenses is considered a marketing offer as the options did not provide any discounts or other rights that would be considered a material right in the arrangement.

-As of January 1, 2018, the date of the initial application of ASC 606 by the Company, the total transaction price was determined to be \$90.0 million, consisting solely of the upfront non-refundable, non-creditable cash payment.
-The Company also utilized the most likely amount method to estimate any development and regulatory milestone payments to be received.
-As of January 1, 2018, there were no milestones included in the transaction price.
-The Company considered the stage of development and the risks associated with the remaining development required to achieve the milestone, as well as whether the achievement of the milestone is outside the control of the Company or Allergan.
-The LCA10 IND Payment and outstanding milestone payments were fully constrained, as a result of the uncertainty whether any of the milestones would be achieved.
+As of March 31, 2019, the total transaction price is \$115.0 million, which includes the \$90.0 million upfront nonrefundable, non-creditable cash payment and the \$25.0 million LCA10 Program Milestone Payment, which was added to the transaction price in December 2018.
+The remaining milestone payments were fully constrained, as a result of the uncertainty as to whether any of the milestones would be achieved, as of March 31, 2019.
 The Company has determined that any commercial milestones and sales-based royalties will be recognized when the related sales occur and therefore have also been excluded from the transaction price.
-The Company will re-evaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur.
-There were no changes to the transaction price during the three months ended March 31, 2018.
+The Company re-evaluates the transaction price at the end of each reporting period and as currently uncertain events are resolved or other changes in circumstances occur.

-The Company will recognize revenue related to the CDP Services as the underlying services are performed using a proportional performance model.
+The Company recognizes revenue related to the CDP Services as the underlying services are performed using a proportional performance model.
 The Company measures proportional performance based on full time employee hours relative to projected full time employee hours to complete the research service.

-During the three months ended March 31, 2018, the Company recognized revenue totaling approximately \$2.9 million with respect to the Allergan Agreement.
-During the three months ended March 31, 2017, the Company recognized no revenue with respect to the Allergan Agreement as it had not commenced providing services related to the CDP Services.
-As of March 31, 2018 and 2017, there was \$77.8 million and \$90.0 million of deferred revenue related to the Allergan Agreement, respectively, of which \$64.9 million and \$77.9 million is classified as long-term on the condensed consolidated balance sheet, respectively.
+During the three months ended March 31, 2019 and 2018, the Company recognized revenue under the Allergan Agreement of approximately \$2.0 million and \$2.9 million, respectively.
+As of March 31, 2019 and December 31, 2018, there was \$97.2 million and \$99.2 million of deferred revenue related to the Allergan Agreement, respectively, of which \$77.6 million and \$86.4 million is classified as long-term on the condensed consolidated balance sheet, respectively.